 Arrive to the maloca by 8:30 pm and stand in the doorway until one of the staff tells you where to sit.
 Palo santo wood is burned to create a fragrant smoke that cleanses the space and participants.
 At 9 pm the Maestro will arrive and begin the ceremony.
 A cup of Ayahuasca is brought to everyone and then the lights are turned off and there is silence.
 After a time, Maestro begins singing an icaro to call up the plant spirits.
 The a cappella singing will continue in a circle around the room with pre-selected singers that include Maestro’s assistants and students as well as guest shamans.
 Keep as silent as you can during the ceremony.

-If you do not feel the effects of the Ayahuasca, you are welcome to ask Maestro for a second cup.
-Wait for an hour after you drank the first cup as it may take time.
-Do not waste time debating whether or not you should have a second cup.
-If you feel the impulse, just go.
+If you don't feel the effects of the Ayahuasca, you are welcome to ask Maestro for a second cup.
+Wait for 45 minutes to an hour after you drank the first cup as it may take time to take effect, but do go before the third hour.
+If you feel the impulse to have a second cup, just go rather than debating.
 Wait until the Maestro is done singing and sit down in front of him.
 He will give you as much as he thinks you need.

 Maestro makes a pure and subtle medicine.
 At other Ayahuasca centers, the medicine may be supplemented with Toé or other plants to guarantee a psychedelic punch for Ayahuasca tourists.
 Such practices are dangerous.
 At Mayantuyacu it may take several ceremonies before you have the kind of visionary psychedelic experience you’ve read about.
 But even if your night is mild you can be sure that Maestro’s medicine is healing you.
 What matters most is not the ceremony, but how it changes you for the better in the weeks and months after your stay at Mayantuyacu.